-- A "plain language" summary of the District's Code of Conduct is provided to all students in the District at the start of every school year to ensure that all students understand acceptable behavior in the school setting.
+- 1. A "plain language" summary of the District's Code of Conduct is provided to all students in the District at the start of every school year to ensure that all students understand acceptable behavior in the school setting.
 The Code of Conduct delineates, among other behavior, lack of tolerance for harassment, discrimination, bullying and violence. - 2.
-A "plain language" summary of the District's Code of Conduct is mailed or emailed to all parents/guardians of students in the District at the start of each school year, and is disseminated at the time of registration thereafter.
+A "plain language" summary of the District's Code of Conduct is mailed or emailed to all parents/guardians of students in the District at the start of each school year, and is disseminated at the time of registration thereafter. - 3.
+All new employees will be provided with a copy of the Code of Conduct at the time of hire.
+All teachers and other staff members will be provided with a copy of the Code of Conduct annually. - 4.

-&lt;sup>16 155.17(c)(2)(h)(3)(i)Except in a school district in a city having a population of more than one million inhabitants, the chief executive officer of each educational agency located within a public school district shall provide to the superintendent of schools information about school population, number of staff, transportation needs and the business and home telephone numbers of key officials of such educational agencies.

-&lt;sup>17 155.17(c)(1)(xii) policies and procedures for the dissemination of informative materials regarding the early detection of potentially violent behaviors, including but not limited to the identification of family, community and environmental factors to teachers, administrators, parents and other persons in parental relation to students of the school district or board, students and other persons deemed appropriate to receive such information;

-- 3. All teachers and other staff members will have access to the Code of Conduct annually. - 4.
 Efforts are made on the building level in each of the District's schools to identify, prevent, and resolve potentially dangerous behavior at the earliest possible stage.
 Teams meet regularly in each building in order to work with classroom staff in identifying and preventing potentially dangerous behavior.
+School counselors, school psychologists, school social workers, nurses, outside agencies (when appropriate), administrators, teachers, parents/guardians and students may be involved in this process.

+&lt;sup>38 155.17(h)(i)Except in a school district in a city having a population of more than one million inhabitants, the chief executive officer of each educational agency located within a public school district shall provide to the superintendent of schools information about school population, number of staff, transportation needs and the business and home telephone numbers of key officials of such educational agencies.

+&lt;sup>39 155.17(c)(1)(xii) policies and procedures for the dissemination of informative materials regarding the early detection of potentially violent behaviors, including but not limited to the identification of family, community and environmental factors to teachers, administrators, school personnel including bus drivers and monitors, persons in parental relations to students of the school district or board, students and other persons deemed appropriate to receive such information;

-School counselors, school psychologists, nurses, outside agencies (when appropriate), administrators, teachers, parents/guardians and students may be involved in this process. - 5.
-District students at all grade levels participate in instruction guided by evidence-based violence prevention/intervention programs.
-Elements of these programs support students in identifying potentially violent or problematic situations with peers and in developing strategies to address these such as reporting to an adult. - Secondary health curricula incorporate information regarding emotional health, the impact of drugs and alcohol on an individual's behavior, and on responsible decisionmaking. - 7.
-Each of the District's school psychologists/counselors may facilitate counseling groups for identified students around issues related to poor social skills development, managing emotions, and good decision-making. - 8.
+- 5. District students participate in instruction guided by evidence-based violence prevention/intervention programs.
+Elements of these programs support students in identifying potentially violent or problematic situations with peers and in developing strategies to address these such as reporting to an adult. - 6.
+Secondary health curricula incorporate information regarding emotional health, the impact of drugs and alcohol on an individual's behavior, and on responsible decision-making. - 7.
+Each of the District's school psychologists/social workers and school counselors may facilitate counseling groups for identified students around issues related to poor social skills development, managing emotions, and good decision-making. - 8.
 Certified and noncertified staff members working with students who have been identified by the Committee on Special Education as being at-risk for engaging in violent behaviors receive annual training in crisis prevention and intervention. - 9.
 The District may work in collaboration with building-level and District-wide PTAs to offer parents/guardians information regarding early-warning signs of potentially dangerous and/or violent behavior, as well as a forum to discuss specific parental concerns.